 The Surveying & Mapping Industry Council of NSW (SMIC) held its first AGM on 22 July 1988.
 Bernie Moriarty (Association of Consulting Surveyors) was elected Chairman for 1988-89; the NSW Surveyor-General, Don Grant, became Deputy Chairman and Norm Mann (Institution of Engineering and Mining Surveyors) was elected the Secretary-Treasurer.
 Jeff Larsen (Department of Lands) was the Council's first Executive Officer as well as being Executive Secretary of ASMIC.

-Today, SMIC is recognised as an independent peak body comprised of delegates from a diverse range of NSW spatial information industry organisations, representing professional, business, government and educational interests.
-Currently, these organisations are the Institution of Surveyors, the Mapping Sciences Institute of Australia, the Spatial Sciences Institute, the Institution of Engineering & Mining Surveyors, the Australian Institute of Mine Surveyors, the Association of Consulting Surveyors, the Geospatial Information Technology Association, the Australasian Hydrographic Society, the Association of Aerial Surveyors Australia, the government Survey & Mapping Managers' Forum, NSW TAFE, the University of NSW and the University of Newcastle.
-The NSW Surveyor-General is also an individual member of the Council.
-The Council plays an active role in fulfilling all of its objectives and is particularly focussed on the standards of education for people wishing to participate in the wider spatial information industry.
+Today, SMIC is recognised as an independent peak body comprised of delegates from a diverse range of NSW surveying and geospatial information industry organisations, representing professional, business, government and educational interests.
+Currently, these organisations are; the Institution of Surveyors NSW (ISNSW), the Surveying & Spatial Sciences Institute (SSSI), the Australian Institute of Mine Surveyors (AIMS), the Association of Consulting Surveyors NSW (ACS NSW), the Government Survey & Mapping Managers' Forum (SMMF), the Associsation of Public Authority Surveyors (APAS), TAFE NSW, the University of NSW (UNSW), the University of Newcastle (UoN) and the University of Southern Queensland (USQ).
+The Surveyor-General of NSW is also an individual member of the Council.
+The Council plays an active role in fulfilling all of its objectives and is particularly focussed on the standards of education for people wishing to participate in the surveying & geospatial information industry.